-As part of your proof of disability earnings, we can require that you send us appropriate financial records which we believe are necessary to substantiate your income.
+As part of your proof of disability earnings, we can require that you send us appropriate financial records, which may include income tax returns, which we believe are necessary to substantiate your income.

-HOW CAN WE PROTECT YOU IF YOUR DISABILITY EARNINGS FLUCTUATE?
+HOW DO WE PROTECT YOU IF YOUR DISABILITY EARNINGS FLUCTUATE?